 Here’s a table that summarises all the options.

-We’ll gladly provide you with additional answers and showcase our Checkout solution.
-Chances are, it’s precisely what you’ve been looking for!
+If you still struggle to compare all the options, are unsure which solution is optimal, or have any other questions about payment pages, please get in touch with us.
+We'll gladly provide you with additional answers and showcase our Checkout solution.
+Chances are, it's precisely what you've been looking for!